P. S. Nataraja Pillai: Life and background

-P. S. Nataraja was born in the Alappuzha district of Kerala in March 1891.
+P. S. Nataraja Pillai was born in the Alappuzha district of Kerala in March 1891.
 He was originally elected as a Member of Parliament independently in 1962; later, he established his political associations with the Congress, Indian Socialist Party and the Praja Socialist Party.

 Before the Independence of India, he was a member of the Travancore Constitution Reforms Committee in 1946.
 During his career, he was a member of the Travancore Manigam Karam Committee from 1952 to 1953, the Unemployment Committee in 1956, and the Reforms Committee (Kerala) from 1958 to 1959.
-Besides remaining a member in government-led committees, it was in 1960 when Nataraja was appointed as the Chairman of the High Level Sales Tax Enquiry Committee for a period of one year.
+Besides remaining a member in government-led committees, it was in 1960 when Pillai was appointed as the Chairman of the High Level Sales Tax Enquiry Committee for a period of one year.

-In 1948, one year after independence, Nataraja was elected as a member of the Constituent Assembly until 1950; later, he served in Travancore-Cochin's Legislative Assembly from 1951 to 1957.
-In 1962, Nataraja contested the parliamentary elections from the Thiruvananthapuram constituency (also known as "Trivandrum") and was elected as a Member of Parliament.
+In 1948, one year after independence, Pillai was elected as a member of the Constituent Assembly until 1950; later, he served in Travancore-Cochin's Legislative Assembly from 1951 to 1957.
+In 1962, Pillai contested the parliamentary elections from the Thiruvananthapuram constituency (also known as "Trivandrum") and was elected as a Member of Parliament.

 Personal life

-Nataraja was married to Komalam and he had seven daughters and three sons.
-Nataraja was the son of an Indian scholar Manonmaniam P. Sundaram Pillai, known professionally as Professor Manonmaniam Sundaram Pillai, who was an educator in a college located in Kerala.
+Pillai was the son of an Indian scholar Manonmaniam P. Sundaram Pillai, known professionally as Professor Manonmaniam Sundaram Pillai, who was an educator in a college located in Kerala.
+He was married to Komalam and he had seven daughters and three sons.

+His son Sundaram Pillai (Jr.) was economics Professor at Sree Krishna College, Guruvayur.